-Carol Jean Bredberg passed away peacefully at the age of 93 just after midnight on November 4, 2025.
+Carol Jean Bredberg passed away peacefully at the age of 93 on November 4, 2025.
 Carol Jean was the beloved wife of John H. Bredberg to whom she was married for more than 73 years.
+Loving daughter of Francis & Marie (Noorgaard) Faber of Excelsior, Minnesota, and devoted daughter-in-law to Beryl & Cornell Bredberg of Sacramento, California.

 Loving mother of Douglas & wife Patty Andres, Donald & wife Stephanie Bredberg, and John Francis Bredberg (deceased).
 Devoted grandmother to Philip & wife Lauren Bredberg, Mitchell & wife Megan Bredberg, Emily Bredberg & partner Corey Backer, Kayla Bredberg and devoted great-grandmother to Charlotte Ann Bredberg, Isabella Marie Bredberg, Lydia Louise Bredberg, and Matthew McGrath Bredberg.
-Sister to James Faber (deceased), Mary Enger, Bonnie & husband Paul Motzkus (deceased), and Daniel & wife Colleen Faber.
-Sister-in-law to deceased family members Eric & Molly Bredberg, Alice & George Faubus, and Brian Bredberg.
-Aunt to Kim Enger, Kathy Hall & husband Mark Hall, Kathy (Faubus) Peterson, Karen (Faubus) Valentine, and Wendy Faubus.
-Her dear and close friends over the years included Rita Stratton, Diane Sundquist, Shirley Griffin, and Fiorendina "Deena" Lange.
+Sister to James Faber (deceased), Mary (Faber) Enger, Bonnie (Faber) & Paul Motzkus (deceased), and Daniel & Colleen Faber.
+Sister-in-law to deceased family members Eric & Molly Bredberg, Alice (Bredberg) & George Faubus, and Brian Bredberg.
+Aunt to Kim Enger, Kathy (Enger) & Mark Hall, Robert Bredberg & wife Grace, Ryan Bredberg & Shelly Johnson, Debra Bredberg, Kathy (Faubus) Peterson, Karen (Faubus) Valentine, and Wendy Faubus.
+Her close friends included Joy & Lowell Barden, Rita Stratton, Diane Sundquist, Deena Lange, Harriet & Art Zander, Oleda & Harlowe Lange, Shirley Griffin, Doris & Charles Evans, and Elaine & Harvey Ganong.

-Carol Jean attended Hamline University, St Paul, MN, with the intent of becoming an elementary school teacher.
+Carol Jean attended Hamline University, St Paul, MN, intent on becoming an elementary school teacher.
 Instead, after college and marriage to John Bredberg, she worked as an accounting tech at Allis Chalmer's Tractor Division, using the early version of the IBM 360 punch card computer.

 Three sons born early in her marriage confirmed a focus on being a mother and devoted wife.
 She became involved with the United Methodist Church as a Sunday School teacher and church organist/pianist, where she accompanied the choir, soloists, and the congregation.
-In those years, Carol Jean found an inner gift; she could play by ear a song or musical score from a single hearing, and in a choice of keys.
-Many will long remember Carol emerging from movies such as "Out of Africa," and returning home to play the film's theme song from memory ... a feat she often repeated throughout her life.
-Her musical talent started to show in high school where she learned to play the harp for Minneapolis, MN, Roosevelt High School's orchestra, and eventually earned first chair honors as the school's harpist.
-Her musical talents overshadowed her considerable talent with freehand life drawing sketches in pencil and charcoal, which she taught and shared with her sons in their early years.
+In those years, Carol Jean found an inner gift; she could play by ear a song or musical score from a single hearing and in a choice of keys.
+Many will remember Carol emerging from movies such as "Out of Africa," and returning home to play the film's theme song from memory ... a feat she often repeated.
+Her musical talent blossomed in high school where she learned to play the harp for Minneapolis' Roosevelt High School orchestra, and earned first chair honors as the school's harpist.
+Her musical talents overshadowed her talent with freehand life drawing sketches in pencil and charcoal, which she taught and shared with her young sons.

-Carol Jean and husband John Bredberg were lifetime bridge players, often in standing social gatherings that included dear friends Rita & Carl Stratton, and Kay and Lyle Dorow.
-An early passion for Carol Jean was square dancing, a popular activity at the time in Minneapolis, where she met her husband.
+Carol Jean and husband John Bredberg were lifelong bridge players, often in standing social gatherings that included dear friends Rita & Carl Stratton, Kay & Lyle Dorow, Janina & Robert Zamis, Michael Rottiger, and Beverly & Russell Faye.
+An early passion for Carol Jean was square dancing, where she met her husband.

 To order memorial trees in memory of Carol Jean Bredberg, please visit our tree store.